OctopusDeploy/blog/blog/2020-10/100x-faster-db-deploys/index.md

 In an ideal world, an architecture would be loosely coupled.
 This would allow folks to split up the databases into separate smaller repos that can be managed independently.
 The more granularity the better.
 While this might impose some strict architectural rules and introduce some local complexities, it would significantly reduce the global complexity and reduce the risk of each deployment.
 This could significantly reduce the technical and bureaucratic challenges associated with getting work done.

-Essentially, loosely coupled systems allow folks to scale out development efforts much more linearly, rather than scaling them up, which comes with astronomical and often-underappreciated managerial costs and challenges.
+Essentially, loosely coupled systems allow folks to scale out development efforts much more linearly, rather than scaling them up, which comes with astronomical and often under-appreciated managerial costs and challenges.
 Attempts to scale up development efforts tend to collapse into a cesspit of politics, delays and problems.
-Read [The Phoenix Project](https://www.amazon.com/Phoenix-Project-Devops-Helping-Business/dp/1942788290/) and most folks will recognise that they already work for a classic case study of this phenomenon.
+Read [The Phoenix Project](https://www.amazon.com/Phoenix-Project-Devops-Helping-Business/dp/1942788290/) and most folks will recognize that they already work for a classic case study of this phenomenon.

 hat’s all well and good, folks might say, but it doesn’t help me.
 I already have a monolith.
 I didn’t build it and I can’t change it quickly.
 Perhaps there are other reasons that are too long or complicated to cover here that have resulted in tightly coupled systems.

-In this scenario, while I might advocate for taking steps to decouple the systems, I would recognise that’s unlikely to be a quick or cheap fix.
+In this scenario, while I might advocate for taking steps to decouple the systems, I would recognize that’s unlikely to be a quick or cheap fix.
 In the meantime, it’s important to effectively source control and deploy the thing, even if it is a monolith.
 And in those situations, it’s possible to end up with giant source control repos and deployment projects that need to coordinate the deployment of many related parts.

 ## The symptom: Monolithic repos and deployment projects

 I have a couple of customers who work on business intelligence systems.
 They have up to a dozen databases that read from each other.
 The first is typically responsible for loading the raw source data from various sources.
-This is often heavily normalised and optimised for storage and durability.
-It is followed by various intermediate databases where the data is gradually cleaned up and transformed until it eventually ends up in various data warehouses and data marts which are optimised for analysis.
+This is often heavily normalized and optimized for storage and durability.
+It is followed by various intermediate databases where the data is gradually cleaned up and transformed until it eventually ends up in various data warehouses and data marts which are optimized for analysis.

 In general, the databases can be deployed in a certain order.
 The data warehouses read from the intermediate databases, and those intermediate databases read from the source database.
 Hence, in theory we can deploy sources first, then the intermediate databases in order, and eventually the data warehouse last.